apoikos/pkg-xmobar/readme.md

 ### Default Monitor Arguments

 Monitors accept a common set of arguments, described in the first subsection below.
-In additon, some monitors accept additional options that are specific to them.
+In addition, some monitors accept additional options that are specific to them.
 When specifying the list of arguments in your configuration, the common options come first, followed by "--", followed by any monitor-specific options.